-7.2.2.3 Groundwater Monitoring
+7.2.1 Groundwater Monitoring

 The existing Site groundwater monitoring well network includes nine wells.
-Of the nine wells, six (SW-9, SW-14, SW-15, SW-16, SW-17 and SW-18) will be sampled as part of a long-term groundwater quality monitoring program for pesticides.
+Of the nine wells, two (SW-10R and SW-11R) will be sampled as part of the confirmational groundwater quality monitoring program for pesticides.
 Groundwater quality samples are collected using a peristaltic pump with dedicated tubing stationed at each well.
 Field parameters are collected while the well is being purged using a YSI multi-parameter probe.
 Purge water from sampling is collected in a 5-gallon bucket and is transported to and contained in onsite drums provided by Washington State Department of Natural Resources.

 Groundwater data are screened using the current MTCA Method B groundwater CUL for applicable constituents.
 The primary constituent of concern at the Site is HE.
-Groundwater samples will be analyzed for organochlorine pesticides by EPA Method 8081B LL in order to achieve reporting limits at the HE CUL of $0.0048~\mu g/L$ .
-It is anticipated that groundwater monitoring samples will be analyzed by ARI in order to achieve the desired reporting limits.
+Groundwater samples will be analyzed for organochlorine pesticides by EPA Method 8081B LL in order to achieve reporting limits at the HE CUL of 0.0048 $\mu$ g/L. It is anticipated that groundwater monitoring samples will be analyzed by AR.

-7.2.3 Sampling Designation and Labeling
+7.2.2 Sampling Designation and Labeling

-7.2.3.1 Groundwater Sample Designation
+7.2.2.1 Groundwater Sample Designation

 Each groundwater sample collected during groundwater monitoring will be identified by a unique sample designation, which will include the well name followed by the date of collection.
-For example, sample designation SW17-20170607 identifies a groundwater sample collected from well SW-17 on June 7, 2017.
+For example, sample designation SW-10R-20230607 identifies a groundwater sample collected from well SW-10R on June 7, 2023.